Astronomy and Astrophysics

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

-The Master of Science degree requires completion of the Ph.D. course requirements (except the 3 credits of ASTRO 589) with 3.00 grade point average, passage of the qualifying exam, and submission of an acceptable scholarly paper, completed while enrolled in ASTRO 596.
+The Master of Science degree requires completion of the Ph.D. course requirements with 3.00 grade point average, passage of the qualifying exam, and submission of an acceptable scholarly paper, completed while enrolled in ASTRO 596.

 Required Courses